OECD Home › Development › Publications & Documents

 Publications & Documents

 English, , 1,795kb

 English, , 154kb

 This is one in a series of Advisory Notes that supplement the OECD DAC Good Practice Guidance on Strategic Environmental Assessment (SEA).
-It discusses how to integrate the consideration of climate change adaptation into policies, plans and programmes (PPPs) through the use of SEA.
+It illustrates how considerations of Disaster Risk Reduction can be integrated into strategic planning through SEA.